-The UCT Net Benefit shall be the present value of the estimated net dollar savings associated with the DSM/EE portfolio installed in that vintage year, calculated by DSM/EE program using the UCT (and excluding Low -Income Programs and other specified societal programs).
-The present value of the estimated net dollar savings shall be the difference between the present value of the annual lifetime avoided cost savings for measurement units projected to be installed in that vintage year and the present value of the annual lifetime program costs for those measurement units.
-The annual lifetime avoided cost savings for measurement units installed in the applicable vintage year shall be calculated by multiplying the number of each specific type of measurement unit projected to be installed in that vintage year by the most current estimates of each lifetime year's per installation kW and kWh savings and by the most current estimates of each lifetime year's per kW and kWh avoided costs.
+The UCT Net Benefit shall be the present value of the estimated net dollar savings associated with the DSM/EE portfolio installed in that Vintage Year, calculated by Program using the UCT (and excluding Low Income Programs and other specified societal programs).
+The present value of the estimated net dollar savings shall be the difference between the present value of the annual lifetime avoided cost savings for measurement units projected to be installed in that Vintage Year and the present value of the annual lifetime program costs for those measurement units.
+The annual lifetime avoided cost savings for measurement units installed in the applicable Vintage Year shall be calculated by multiplying the number of each specific type of Measurement Unit projected to be installed in that Vintage Year by the most current estimates of each lifetime year's per installation kW and kWh savings and by the most current estimates of each lifetime year's per kW and kWh avoided costs.
 In calculating the forecasted initial PPI it will be assumed that projections will be achieved.

-75. Beginning with Vintage Year 2025, the dollar amount of the pre-tax PPI associated with EE Programs ultimately allowed for each Vintage Year, after true-up pursuant to Paragraph 86 of this Mechanism, shall be subject to a Measure Life Adjustment Factor (MLAF) determined by comparing the weighted average measure unit life of EE measures for Vintage Year with the weighted average measure unit life of EE measures installed for Vintage 2023 (MLAF Baseline).
+81. Beginning with Vintage Year 2025, the dollar amount of the pre-tax PPI associated with EE Programs ultimately allowed for each Vintage Year, after true-up pursuant to Paragraph 93 of this Mechanism, shall be subject to a Measure Life Adjustment Factor (MLAF) determined by comparing the weighted average measure unit life of EE measures for Vintage Year with the weighted average measure unit life of EE measures installed for Vintage 2023 (MLAF Baseline).
 If the weighted average measure unit life of EE Measures in a Vintage Year decreases by more than 10% or increases by more than 20% when compared to the MLAF Baseline, that Vintage Year will replace Vintage 2023 as the new Vintage Year used in the MLAF Baseline.
 The MLAF shall be applied during the true-up of a Vintage Year PPI and will be based on the following table until the Vintage Year used in the MLAF Baseline is updated or next Mechanism review:

 Baseline PPI Adjustment Thresholds

 Weighted < 5%

-Average > 10% > 5% Decrease or ≥ 10% > 20%
+Average ≥ 10% ≥ 5% Decrease or ≥ 10% ≥ 20%

 Measure Decrease in Decrease in < 10% Increase in Increase in

 Life of EE Weighted Weighted Increase in Weighted Weighted

 Measures Average Average Weighted Average Average

 Installed for Measure Measure Average Measure Measure

 Vintage Life Life Measure Life Life

 2023 Life

-DEC 6.81 6.129 6.4695 7.491 8.172
+DEP 8.03 7.227 7.6285 8.833 9.636

 PPI Multiplier 0.95 0.975 1 1.025 1.05